-- ☐ When using continuous shooting, the flash is automatically set to \$ - When in the Full Auto camera mode, or when using the quick shooting function, Slow Synchro is disabled.
+- When using continuous shooting and the external flash, the flash is automatically set to \$. - When in the Full Auto camera mode, or when using the quick shooting function, slow synchro is disabled.

-Available settings in the II dial position
+Available settings in the 🖬 dial position

 Set date and time